Local Office Descriptions

 - Magistrate.
 Justices of the peace may also serve as a magistrate when so commissioned by the Supreme Court.

-Listers (elected).
+Listers (elected or appointment of an assessor).
 Appraise property within the town for the purpose of property tax assessment.
 Should be able to be polite, yet firm, and not be oversensitive to criticism.
-17 V.S.A. § 2646(5)
+17 V.S.A. § 2646(5); 2651c

 Moderator (elected).
 Runs the annual and special town/school meeting.
 Should have a good sense of humor, be good at group process, and have experience following Roberts Rules of Order.
 17 V.S.A. § 2646(1)